AlexMihalache99/Boooooing/README.md

 # Boooooing
-A java program where I heavily used inheritance knowledge and JavaFx.
+A Java program where I heavily used inheritance relationships and JavaFX.